WallarooLabs/blog.wallaroolabs.com/content/post/python-api.md

 must be independent of each other in terms of how they will be accessed, because only one state partition can be accessed at a time.

+When a
-State partitions are accessed inside state computations.
-When a message is sent, Wallaroo applies a partition function to the message to determine which state partition to send it to.
+message is sent, Wallaroo applies a partition function to the message to determine which state partition to send it to.
 Different state partitions may live on different workers, and a partition may move from one worker to another when workers are added or removed from the cluster.
+This makes it easy to scale the application up and down as the number of workers in the cluster increases and decreases.

 This example represents the state as a dictionary that is wrapped in an object that knows how to update it and has a method that returns an